 “My vision is for the institute to be a preeminent, agile and trusted partner for national security research, testing, evaluation and workforce development,” Rhoads said.
 “I’m elated for this Next Moves-related endeavor at Purdue and am honored to be entrusted with leading this entity.
 Our work here will have lasting and profound impact on our nation and its high-technology workforce.”

-Since 2019, Purdue has had record-breaking growth in external funding for national security and defense-related research from federal agencies – from $48 million to $82 million in fiscal year 2022, a 72% increase.
+Since 2019, Purdue has had record-breaking growth in external funding for national security and defense-related research from federal agencies, from $42 million to $76 million in fiscal year 2022, an 80% increase.
 This has enhanced a rich high-tech ecosystem in hypersonics, microelectronics, energetics, cybersecurity and other related mission-critical areas.

 The new Purdue Institute for National Security will be part of the Office of the Executive Vice President for Research and Partnerships, which oversees several universitywide strategic initiatives as well as operational and regulatory functions of Purdue’s $769 million-plus research enterprise and associated technology commercialization activities.